 Cha conveyed this to the resident, but did say that the fireplace bylaw was adopted under the administration led by Mayor Beny Masella after a great deal of discussion, especially from the environmental committee.
 “We will have a look at at at the file, and maybe you can come back to the next meeting with the same question.”

-Kirsh said he was not aware of the rule regarding what can be asked during second question periods at council meetings, and apologized.
+Kirsh said he was not aware of the rule regarding what can be asked during second question periods at council meetings, and apologized. n